istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 A waypoint, or set of waypoints, can be shared between applications with a similar security boundary.
 This might be all the instances of a particular workload, or all the workloads in a namespace.

 As opposed to {{< gloss >}}sidecar{{< /gloss >}} mode, in ambient mode policies are enforced by the **destination** waypoint.
-In many ways, the waypoint acts as a gateway into the namespace.
-Istio enforces that all traffic coming into the namespace goes through the waypoint, which then enforces all policies for that namespace.
+In many ways, the waypoint acts as a gateway to a resource (a namespace, service or pod).
+Istio enforces that all traffic coming into the resource goes through the waypoint, which then enforces all policies for that resource.

 ## Do you need a waypoint proxy?

 The layered approach of ambient allows users to adopt Istio in a more incremental fashion, smoothly transitioning from no mesh, to the secure L4 overlay, to full L7 processing.

-Most of the features of ambient mode are provided by the ztunnel node agent.
+Most of the features of ambient mode are provided by the ztunnel node proxy.
 Ztunnel is scoped to only process traffic at Layer 4 (L4), so that it can safely operate as a shared component.

 When you add a waypoint proxy for a workload, traffic will be forwarded from the ztunnel to that waypoint.
 If your applications require any of the following L7 mesh functions, you will need to use a waypoint proxy: